zdurr22/map-dispatch-to-props-readme/README.md

 ...
 ```

-This code calls the `handleOnSubmit()` function after the Submit button is
+This code calls the `handleOnSubmit()` function when the form is
-clicked.
+submitted.
 The `handleOnSubmit()` function references and then executes the
 `addTodo()` function from props.
 Note that the method being called by
 `handleOnSubmit` is **not** the action creator itself; instead, the action
 creator is being dispatched _inside_ the function called with